Cafetier/TP1/README.md

 ## What is left to do
 ### PHP
+- [Index] _getproducts needs to set param of function with get value
+- [Index] sql query should only return the first 50
-- Account, show input in value information already in bd
+- [Account] show input in value information already in bd
-- Register if 16 yo or more
+- [Register] if 16 yo or more, cannot signup
-- better error
-- faire un picturama sur la page d'accueil à propos des promotions
+- [Index] faire un picturama promotions
-- Wishlist
-- Cart
-- async Search function shoes
+- [Index] async Search function shoes
-- [Product] Add filter search (GetAllProduct)
-- Forgot password
 - Remove sub directory in url and not show index page ex : localhost/Login localhost/Product/[id]
 - Remove index.php and make htaccess redirect to the real index
-- better way to handle error (use bootstrap's)
-- Fix get product so filters work
 - Better error handling
 - Female/male shoes db ?
+- Forgot password

 ### Design
 - [nav] Register and Connection should be right aligned